dalmo1991/superflexPy/doc/build_element.rst

     & f_{\textrm{lag}}=0 & \quad \textrm{for }t>t_{\textrm{lag}}

-SuperflexPy provides the class :code:`LagElement` that contains most of the functionalities needed to solve a lag function.
-The class implementing a customized lag function will inherit from it and implement only the necessary methods that are needed to calculate the transformation that needs to be applied to the incoming flux.
+SuperflexPy provides the class :code:`LagElement` that contains most of the functionalities needed to calculate the output of a lag function.
+The class implementing a customized lag function will inherit from :code:`LagElement` and implement only the methods needed to apply the transformation to the incoming flux.

 .. literalinclude:: build_element_code.py
    :language: python